← Return to Cortex

 Who should I contact with questions or requests?

-Use the site’s contact form and reference “VORTEX request,” including your affiliation, intended use, and proof of citizenship.
+Use the site’s contact form and reference “VORTEX archived request,” including your affiliation, intended use, and proof of citizenship.

 Was any of this funded or sponsored by an organization?